transloadit/uppy.io/blog/2023-10-25-image-editor.md

   </tbody>
 </table>

 So, now we have our desired `H`!
 One of our scaling factors is `H/h`.
-Another scaling factor of ours will be `W/w`, calculated similarly.
-The full solution will look as following:
+Our other scaling factor is `W/w`, which follows a similar process.
+Below is a rough solution.

 ```javascript
 scalingFactor